NGWPC/autoeval-jobs/interfaces/interfaces.md

 **Note on implementation memory usage and the geo_mem_cache argument:** The inundate and mosaicker jobs limit the memory used for raster processing by setting the GDAL_CACHEMAX environment variable.
 If the rioxarray based GVAL is used for the metrics_calculator job then a different argument or arguments will be needed to constrain the memory usage of the raster handling involved in the metrics calculation.

 ### Description
 Creates an agreement map showing where a pair of input data (raster or multipoint vector geometries) spatially concur.
 The job is designed to work with any combination of raster or multipoint input pairs.
 The job also works with depth or extent data with the assumption that a given pair will be either both depths or extents.
 Produces either a continuous agreement map when the inputs are depths or a categorical agreement map for extents.
 The output is raster or vector data in EPSG:5070.

 In the case of raster output the resolution of the produced raster will be determined by the lowest resolution raster in the input data.

 ### Arguments
 - **region_tag**
   - Used by the job logs to help pipeline track status of evaluation for different regions.

-- **Resolution**
-  - Mandatory x/y pixel resolution that is used when outputting rasters

 - **fim_type**
   - Specifies whether agreement is based on spatial 'extent' overlap (binary) or potentially 'depth' values (requires specific logic in the script).
 Influences output raster format.